Our free membership, business.com+, takes the pain out of choosing new business services.

 Marketing

-Emojis are often used when the target market is millennials.
-A simple smiley face tends to grab the attention of younger generations.
-Do not throw random emojis at your audience without a plan, though.
-If you’re going to use one, know the meaning of it.
+Emojis are often used in marketing campaigns targeting millennials and younger consumers.
+A simple smiley face can be a great way to grab someone’s attention.
+However, don’t just throw random emojis at your audience without a plan.
+If you’re going to use one, know what it means and use it appropriately.

-Additionally, make sure that the emoji is relevant to the marketing content and that it falls in line with your company’s online brand.
-If it’s not, any text messaging or email marketing campaigns will fall flat or feel disingenuous.
+Also, ensure any emojis you include are relevant to the content and aligned with your company’s online brand.
+If they’re not, your text messaging or email marketing campaigns could fall flat or feel disingenuous.

-Here are a few rules for using emojis in formal conversations:
+Here are a few best practices for using emojis in formal conversations:

 • Less is more.
-Make sure that you use emojis sparingly in your emails.
+Use emojis sparingly in emails.

-• Don’t use emojis in email conversations until you identify the conversation style of your recipient.
+• Wait and observe.
+Don’t use emojis in email conversations until you’ve identified your recipient’s communication style.

 Should you use emojis in business communication?

-You should use emojis in business communication if:
+You should consider using emojis in business communication if:

 • Your workplace or industry is more informal.